Blog Articles

 NAS vs SAN

-When you are looking for local storage for business, there come two options: NAS (Network Attached Storage) and SAN (Storage Area Network).
-Today you will find out what is the difference between storage area network and network-attached storage and whether it is NAS or SAN that fits your needs.
+When you are looking for local storage for a business, there are two options: NAS (Network Attached Storage) and SAN (Storage Area Network).
+Today, you will find out what the difference is between storage area network and network attached storage and whether it is NAS or SAN that fits your needs

 What Is NAS?